Smiths shares up on report U.S. activist ValueAct takes stake

-Aug 4 (Reuters) - Smiths Group Plc shares rose as much as 8 percent on Tuesday after a report said that U.S. activist investor ValueAct had taken a stake in the British engineering company.
+(Reuters) - Smiths Group Plc (SMIN.L) shares rose as much as 8 percent on Tuesday after a report said that U.S. activist investor ValueAct had taken a stake in the British engineering company.

 However, a source close to the matter told Reuters that ValueAct had held a stake in Smiths for a while.
 The source did not specify when the stake was originally purchased and what ValueAct’s current holding stood at.